Philosophy

 Kindness, respect, and a collaborative spirit are core values of the Cai Lab.
 I expect everyone to bring a desire to participate in team science while recognizing our unique strengths and skills as individuals.
 Everyone is expected at all times to exhibit integrity and to maintain the highest ethical standards.
 I expect us – individually and together – to strive for rigor in our work and to support each other, as well, in thinking creatively and unconventionally.

-I expect everyone to comply with lab polices (as detailed in our internal Lab Manual) about schedules, participation in lab meetings, protocols, safety, technical issues, use of lab funds, and lab logistics.
+I expect everyone to comply with lab policies (as detailed in our internal Lab Manual) about schedules, participation in lab meetings, protocols, safety, technical issues, use of lab funds, and lab logistics.

 To “work smart” and be productive, we must take care of ourselves and each other.
 I expect you to think clearly about what you need to maintain a healthy “work/life balance” so that you can enjoy and benefit from your time in the Cai Lab.